anj1/ChemicalReactionNetworks.jl/README.md

 Some CRNs can be very complicated and include many reactions happening at different timescales.
 A way of simplifying the time-evolution of these CRNs is to take the reactions that happen quickly as happening *instantaneously*, so that both sides of those reactions are set to be equal, and thus those reactions (along with any species that only show up in those reactions) are eliminated.
 This is the *quasi-steady* simplification.
 This can be very useful, for instance, if the intermediate reactions involve short-lived, high-energy radicals.

 In ChemicalReactionNetworks, a CRN can be simplified to a quasi-steady CRN by using the function `quasi_steady`.
-This function takes the CRN and some reaction rate k, and eliminates all reactions that happen at rate faster than k.
+This function takes the CRN and some reaction rate k, and eliminates all reactions that happen at rate faster than k, by making

-Note that in general this process isn't as simple as just equating the products and reactants, as the law of mass action i
+Note that in general this process isn't as simple as just equating the products and reactants.

 #### Inquiring Reaction Nets